- Understanding Chronic Kidney Disease

 - Managing Kidney Disease

 - Take a FREE CLASS on Kidney Disease

 Diagnosis and Testing for Chronic Kidney Disease

 Timely chronic kidney disease (CKD) testing is key to early detection and diagnosis.
-Taking action at an early stage of CKD can help keep your kidneys working longer and delay the need for dialysis.
+Taking action at each stage of chronic kidney disease can help keep your kidneys working longer and delay the need for dialysis.
 If you receive a kidney disease diagnosis, you’ll be tested regularly to track any progression in your condition.
 Make testing a priority!
 Getting a regular kidney function test and following your doctor’s exact instructions can help you best manage your health.

 How is kidney disease diagnosed?

 A simple kidney function test can help your doctor determine whether you have kidney disease.
 After measuring your creatinine levels with a simple blood test, your estimated glomerular filtration rate (eGFR) can be calculated using age, weight, body size, ethnicity and gender.
 Your eGFR indicates how well your kidneys are functioning.
 An eGFR of 120 or less can indicate kidney disease.
 Your doctor may also perform other tests before determining a kidney disease diagnosis.